-Kurz joins entrepreneur Mark Zuckerberg as a poster child for millennial leadership.
-All we need now is for a Gen Y-er to rise through the corporate heirarchy to run a FTSE 100 or Fortune 500 company, and the set will be complete.
+Mark Zuckerberg has been a poster child for millennial leadership for long enough.
+Now that the oldest of his generation is approaching the big 4-0, it surely won't be long before large numbers of them rise through the corporate heirarchy to run a FTSE 100 or Fortune 500 company.
 At that point, it will be time to plug your ears to the deafening prophecies about ‘Generation Z’.

 In the meantime, if you are a millennial leader or are indeed going to be led by one, you may find this piece from April 2016 useful.
 It’s from 22-year old Jordan Daykin, who co-founded his business GripIt Fixings at the tender age of 13, and successfully pitched on Dragon’s Den only five years later.